blaisemGH/PowerShell/README.md

 ### PSUtils
 * Similar to CliUtils but contains functions that you aren't likely to use on the cli but rather in scripts and more complex coding.
 There is a function to convert nested hashtables to PSCustomObjects, such as when importing from a psd1 file.
 A recursive Read-Host wrapper that will loop until defined valid strings are provided (up to 10 loops by default).
 There is also a function to join objects using Linq, which already exists as the popular Join-Object module, but I made my own for practice.
 Haven't worked with it much yet except to perform left joins in the kubectlUtils module.

+### RunspaceRunner

+* My initial attempt to provide a wrapper tos implify runspace creation, i.e., multithreading in PowerShell.
+I had a bad experience recently with Start-ThreadJob in PS 7.3, where the threads weren't being properly used beyond 2 threads, so I am now skeptical it's complete and based this module off what I did with runspaces in that script.
+Haven't tested it in action yet though 💀